MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 To gauge cyber contractor maturity, CMMC provides a tiered approach based on five levels determined by cybersecurity hygiene (which includes the number of technical security practices implemented) and processes (the capability to manage organizational security).

-There are three CMMC maturity in the CMMC 2.0 framework:
+There are three CMMC maturity levels in the CMMC 2.0 framework:

 - CMMC Level 1 (Foundational): CMMC Level 1 requires annual self-assessment that has attestation from a corporate executive.
 This level encompasses the basic safeguarding requirements for FCI specified in FAR Clause 52.204-21.